gr1dbug/cgminer-webui/README.md

 more analytics and more customizable notifications.

 To use,
-* Install cgminer, run it with you usual parameters plus: --api-listen --api-allow W:127.0.0.1
+* Install cgminer, run it with your usual parameters plus: --api-listen --api-allow W:127.0.0.1
 * Install Java 7
 * Install [growl](http://www.growlforwindows.com/gfw/)
 * Optionally, you can install Prowl on your phone and set up forwarding in growl to get the notifications on your phone